Bereavement Leave Guide for Employers

 How long is bereavement leave?

-Employees may take ‘a reasonable amount of time’ off work, but what constitutes ‘reasonable’ following the death of a dependant is not statutorily defined.
+Under the current rules, employees may take ‘a reasonable amount of time’ off work, but what constitutes ‘reasonable’ following the death of a dependant is not statutorily defined.

-How long employees can take for bereavement leave should be documented within the employment contract or the organisation’s bereavement policy.
+As such, employers should ensure that any period employees can take for bereavement leave should be documented within the employment contract or the organisation’s bereavement policy.
 Generally, around two to five days bereavement leave would be considered reasonable in most circumstances.

 In the absence of any documented policy, the employer can exercise their discretion on a case-by-case basis, being as reasonable and consistent as possible in line with previous custom and practice, and taking into account factors such as the nature of the employee’s relationship to the deceased and the circumstances of the death, for example, where unexpected or especially traumatic.